rapidsai/rmm/README.md

 #### Use of `rmm::device_vector` with multiple devices

-> [!CAUTION] In contrast to the uninitialized `rmm:device_uvector`, `rmm::device_vector` **DOES
+`rmm:device_vector` uses an `rmm::mr::thrust_allocator` to enable `thrust::device_vector` to
-> NOT** store the active device during construction, and therefore cannot arrange for it to be
+allocate and deallocate memory using RMM.
+As such, the usual rules for usage of the backing memory resource apply: the active device must match the active device at resource construction time.
+To facilitate use in an RAII setting, `rmm::mr::thrust_allocator` records the active device at construction time and ensure that that device is active whenever it allocates or deallocates memory.
-> active when the destructor runs.
-It is therefore the responsibility of the user to ensure the
+Usage of `rmm::device_vector` with multiple devices is therefore the same as `rmm::device_buffer`.
-> currently active device is correct.
+One must _create_ `device_vector`s with the correct device active, but it is always safe to destruct with a different active device.

-`rmm::device_vector` is therefore slightly less ergonomic to use in a multiple device setting since the caller must arrange that active devices on allocation and deallocation match.
-Recapitulating the previous example using `rmm::device_vector`:
+For example, recapitulating the previous example using `rmm::device_vector`:

 ```c++
 {